Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

 I still have the titles for each question.
 So, formatting and training a model tuned out to be a better option with giving out `73.09%` on precision and `78.36%` on recall.

 Finally, I use my Validation set, a set of 10,000 questions and 10,000 titles and predicted the best five labels.
-I also tried to predict labels by feeding titles to my model trained on questions and vice versa.
+I also tried to predict labels by feeding titles to my model trained on questions and vice-versa.
 The results follow in the table below:

 <br>